Skip to main content

 September 18, 2024 | Holly Moody-Porter

 Mark T. Gladwin, MDUniversity of Maryland School of Medicine (UMSOM) Dean Mark T. Gladwin, announced today that the School of Medicine has been awarded $2 million in matching funds from the Maryland E-Nnovation Initiative Fund (MEIF), administered by the Maryland Department of Commerce.
-The funds, totaling $4 million when combined with UMB qualified funding, will enable the establishment of three endowed research professorships.
+The funds, totaling $4 million when combined with matching qualified funding, will enable the establishment of three endowed research professorships.

 “These matching grants will support some of the most significant areas for biomedical innovation, discovery, and commercialization—where Maryland is leading the way,” said Mark T. Gladwin, MD, Dean of the University of Maryland School of Medicine, Vice President for Medical Affairs, University of Maryland, Baltimore, and the John Z. and Akiko K. Bowers Distinguished Professor and Dean.
 “This funding will enable us to build on our success in advancing xenotransplantation, discover innovative cancer therapies, and establish a new center to develop novel treatments for our warriors living with Sickle Cell Disease in Maryland, Nigeria, and globally.”